-When it comes to photo cloud storage, Google and Amazon both offer very easy-to-use platforms for keeping your photos secure online.
-Better yet, you can also get some free cloud storage without needing to subscribe.
+When it comes to the best photo cloud storage, Google and Amazon both offer very easy-to-use platforms for keeping your photos secure online.
+Better yet, you can also get some of the best free cloud storage without needing to subscribe.

 The Google Photos vs Amazon Photos debate isn’t easily solved.
 Both make it easy to sync, organize, and manage your photo library across desktop and mobile devices.